iliakan/javascript-book/en/01-basics/04-mastering-data-types/task/uppercase-char.md

 =Solution

-We can't just replace the first character, because strings are immutable in javascript.
+We can't just replace the first character, because strings are immutable in JavaScript.

 The only way is to reconstruct the string: